nvsk/Onwelo-/README.md

       •	Save files in Azure Blob Storage / ADLS Gen2 as csv files ( Bronze Layer)

 2. What will be the connection between the tools you choose?
  Ans: Azure Databricks notebook can be used for developing code and scheduling on cluster.
-Azure Databricks can be easily integrated with Azure blob storage and SQL database sqlalchemy, Azure DataLake service client libraries can be used for python;
+Azure Databricks can be easily integrated with Azure blob storage and SQL database.
+   For Python: sqlalchemy, Azure DataLake service client libraries can be used;

 **After saving, the files are to be cleaned of rows that are empty, and after cleaning, the file is to be saved in such a way that they are available in the SQL serverless database.
 You should connect PowerBi to this server and publish the report online.**